 - Average Point Score: 4.0

-- 4.0 in Literature and a 4.0 grade in Language at GCSE.
+- Grade 4 in both English Literature and English Language at GCSE

 - Miss Pearson

 - read an exciting and varied range of texts poetry, prose and drama

 - learn about different literary theories and how to apply them

 - choose your own texts to study for the NonExamination Component (Coursework)

 - study a rigorous academic subject that is highly valued by universities